This project is OPEN for 2021

 2) Garden light effects on pollination

 Most of us are - understandably - not as familiar with the nocturnal visitors to our gardens as we are with the daytime cohort.
-Thus, as part of the development of this project, we want our members to get to know the night-time insects that live in, or visit, their gardens.
-We aren't asking you to invest in expensive kit or spend hours prowling your flowerbeds in the dark; just to get a better idea of what you can encounter.
+Thus we want our members to get to know the night-time insects that live in, or visit, their gardens.
+You don’t need to invest in special equipment or have a big garden to take part (the minimum is a window).

-The protocol is to head outside an hour or so after sunset with a torch and see what you can see.
-There are several easy places to look, depending on what spaces you have access to.
+The protocol is to head outside when it has gone dark where you live, with a torch, and see what you can see.
+There are several easy places to look, depending on what spaces you have access to (see right)

 Places to look

-On a garden-facing window.
+On a window.
+You don't even need a garden for this one!
 Leave a curtain open and a light on, and see what lands on the window, attracted by the light.
-This is a fairly passive search, so we suggest keeping an eye on the window over the course of an hour (e.g. check every 10 min).

 On a garden walk.
-Take a torch and walk slowly around the garden with the beam in front of you.
-See what you spot flying across the light.
-10 minutes.
+Take a torch and walk slowly around the garden, passing the light over plants to either side of you, and see what insects you can spot.

-On a plant.
-Pick a plant that should be attractive to night insects – pale flowers and strong scent are good indicators (such as jasmine or honeysuckle).
-Using a torch, see what insects you find visiting the flowers.
-10 minutes.
+On a focal plant.
+Pick a plant that should be attractive to night insects.
+Pale flowers and strong scent are often found in plants that have night pollinations (e.g. jasmine or honeysuckle); but anything with open flowers at night can be used.
+Using a torch, observe that plant and see what insects you find visiting the flowers.